felipegutierrez/explore-spark/README.md

 ### Create the jar file of the project
 ```
 sbt package
-sbt assemble // for fat jar files (with dependencies)
+sbt assembly // for fat jar files (with dependencies)
 ```
 ### Configuring Prometheus on file `/etc/prometheus/prometheus.yml` to scrape metrics from Spark:
 ```